deoje/OOP-Course-Projects/README.md

 Examples of Object-oriented programming (INF1010 - Programmation Orientée Objet @ Polytechnique Montréal).

-Declaration of classes and function was given by instructors and implementation was left to the students.
+Declaration of classes and functions was given by instructors and implementation was left to the students.